-A growing number of our clients prefer to speak to a therapist online rather than in the traditional office setting.
-The trend is probably here to stay.
+Due to the pandemic, a growing number of people shifted and preferred speaking with a therapist online rather than in the traditional office setting––and the trend is probably here to stay.

 According to Dr. Elias Aboujaoude of Stanford University, this method of delivery can also reach clients with physical, emotional, and other limitations that would otherwise prevent their seeking help.